landskape-ai/triplet-attention/README.md

 ## Training From Scratch

 The Triplet Attention layer is implemented in `triplet_attention.py`.
 Since triplet attention is a dimentionality-preserving module, it can be inserted between convolutional layers in most stages of most networks.
-We reccomend using the model definition provided here with our [imagenet training repo](https://github.com/LandskapeAI/imagenet) to use the fastest and most up-to-date training scripts.
+We recommend using the model definition provided here with our [imagenet training repo](https://github.com/LandskapeAI/imagenet) to use the fastest and most up-to-date training scripts.

 However, this repository includes all the code required to recreate the experiments mentioned in the paper.
 This sections provides the instructions required to run these experiments.
 Imagenet training code is based on the official PyTorch example.